History of the nude in art: Latest trends

-It emerged in Great Britain and the United States as a movement to reject abstract expressionism, encompassing a series of authors who returned to figuration, with a marked component of popular inspiration, taking images from the world of advertising, photography, comics and mass media.
+It emerged in Great Britain and the United States as a movement to reject abstract expressionism, encompassing a series of authors who returned to figuration, with a marked popular component, drawing on images from advertising, photography, comics, and mass media.
 Pop-art assumed sex as something natural, unabashedly, within the framework of the sexual liberation of the 1960s advocated by the hippie movement.
 The first work considered pop art was Richard Hamilton's Just What is It That Makes Today's Homes So Different, so Appealing?
 (1956), which was the poster for the This is Tomorrow exhibition at the White Chapel Art Gallery in London; it was a photomontage, which exalted consumerism as a modernizing element, where everyday objects become works of art, and where a bodybuilder and a half-naked woman appeared as objects in the scene.

 Tom Wesselmann made in the series Great American Nudes (1960s) a set of works where the nude is shown as a consumer product, with an advertising aesthetic and close to Playboy-type erotic magazines, accentuated by the flatness of the works and the simplification of colors with Matissian roots, highlighting the most "objectual" body parts (red lips, white teeth, blond hair, prominent breasts), along with various decorative objects, fruits or flowers.
 The bodies have a cold, artificial consistency, like inflatable dolls, and usually present the typical white areas left by bikinis in contrast with the rest of the more tanned body.
-In the series Bathrooms (1963) he moved to three-dimensionality, where his typical nude paintings appeared with real objects such as curtains, towels, detergents or nail polish, or were seen through a half-open door, emphasizing the voyeuristic effect.
-In Still Life (1963) a nude woman appears with a concave ashtray—symbol of the female sex—and a cigarette—phallic symbol—in a somewhat kitsch environment, with pure colors.
+In the series Bathrooms (1963), he moved into three-dimensionality, in which his typical nude paintings appeared with real objects such as curtains, towels, detergents, or nail polish, or were seen through a half-open door, thereby emphasizing the voyeuristic effect.
+In Still Life (1963), a nude woman appears with a concave ashtray—symbol of the female sex—and a cigarette—phallic symbol—in a somewhat kitsch environment, with pure colors.

 Mel Ramos produced works of a more evident eroticism, close to pornography, with female figures that look like Pin-Ups, as in Miss Corn-Flakes (1964) or Philip Morris.
 Tobacco Rose (1965).
 Roy Lichtenstein specialized in images similar to those of comics, even highlighting the characteristic stippling of the printing processes.
-Between 1993 and 1994 he made his series of Nudes: Nude Thinking, Two Nudes, Nude with Blue Hair.
+Between 1993 and 1994, he made his series of Nudes: Nude Thinking, Two Nudes, Nude with Blue Hair.